griffinbank/rules_clojure/README.md

 - `srcs` are present on the classpath while AOTing, but the `.clj` is not added to the jar by default (.classfiles resulting from the AOT will be added to the jar).
 - `deps` may be `clojure_library` or any bazel JavaInfo target (`java_library`, etc).
 - `aot` is a list of namespaces to compile, non-transitively.
 - `resources` are unconditionally added to the jar. `rules_java` expects all code to follow the maven directory layout, and does not support building jars from source files in other locations.
-To avoid Clojure projects being forced into the maven directory layout, use `resource_strip_prefix`, which behaves the same as in `java_library`.
+To avoid Clojure projects being forced into the maven directory layout, use [resource_strip_prefix](https://docs.bazel.build/versions/main/be/java.html#java_library.resource_strip_prefix), which behaves the same as in `java_library`.

 Note that `clojure_library` AOT is _non-transitive_.
 By default `(clojure.core/compile 'foo.bar)` will AOT foo.bar and all of its dependencies, which is non-deterministic over time if foo.bar's dependencies change. `clojure_library` `require`s all dependencies of foo.bar and then compiles, resulting in a jar containing only foo.bar .classfiles.